legluondunet/MyLittleLutrisScripts/Spider-Man (2002)/controller/README.md

 Spider-Man 2002 have very weak support for gamepad, so you will need to install a third party software called keymapper.
 This software will attribute keyboard keys to your gamepad.

-You will find a gamepad profile file for AntimicroX in the game folder.

 Download AntimicroX here:
 https://github.com/AntiMicroX/antimicrox
 or install official package from your Linux distribution.